Winters Brain Injury Lawyer

 - Cerebral Swelling: Measures will also be taken to prevent the brain from swelling.
 This includes blood pressure control, anti-inflammatory options, and careful monitoring of someone’s neurological status.
 Cerebral swelling may lead to a brain herniation, a much-feared complication.

-- Surgery: In some situations, surgery might be required to avoid some of the complications of a TBI.
+- Surgery: In some situations, surgery might be required to avoid some TBI complications.
 During this surgical procedure, a portion of the skull may be removed to reduce the intracranial pressure and give the brain space to heal.

 Treatment for a TBI usually depends on the type of injury.
-The following video discusses the different treatments.Winters Brain Injury Lawyer
+The following video discusses new technology and treatments.Winters Brain Injury Lawyer

 I’m Ed Smith, a Winters Brain Injury Lawyer.
-Suffering a brain injury could lead to a significant amount of stress for not only the individuals but also their friends and family members.
-If you or a loved one has sustained a traumatic brain injury following an accident, please contact my office at (530) 392-9400 or (800) 404-5400 for friendly, free advice.
+Suffering a brain injury could lead to a significant amount of stress for the individuals and their friends and family members.
+If you or a loved one has sustained a traumatic brain injury following an accident, please contact our office at (530) 392-9400 or (800) 404-5400 for friendly, free advice.

 Image Attributions: Pixabay